GCPS & OCPS Share $1 Million Broad Prize

-In its first year of eligibility after winning The Broad Prize in 2010, Gwinnett County Public Schools was named a finalist for the 2014 Broad Prize for Urban Education.
-As one of only two school districts in the country recognized this year for student achievement gains, Gwinnett is guaranteed $250,000 and could win as much as $750,000 in college scholarships for its high school seniors.
-Click here for more information.
+In its first year of eligibility after winning The Broad Prize in 2010, GCPS was named a finalist for the 2014 Broad Prize for Urban Education.
+As one of two school districts in the country recognized this year, Gwinnett is guaranteed $250,000 and could win as much as $750,000 in college scholarships.
+Learn more here.

 GCPS is focused on four major initiatives… initiatives connected to our core business of teaching and learning and to our vision of becoming a system of world- class schools.
 We encourage you to learn more about these initiatives